19 Best Restaurants in Downtown, Montreal

 Caffettiera

-Step inside Caffettiera and you just might be convinced you've entered an Italian café circa 1994.
-Here in this faux-wood-paneled space with its stand-up espresso bar, beige and blue banquettes, and block-color formica tabletops, you're likely to hear native Italians speaking together—just like in Italy.
-You'll drink flavorful coffee made from arabica coffee beans that are sourced from 11 plantations, roasted in Rome by Fantini, and brewed from Vittorio Arduini Lever machines and classic aluminum Bialettis.
-At the bar, you'll choose from an assortment of panini and Italian dolci (desserts) such as brioches, crostate (jam tarts with a lattice pastry top), cornetti (croissants), and bomboloni (ball-shaped doughnuts filled with jam or Nutella).
-And, since Caffettiera is an authentic Italian bar, not just a café, you'll see bottles of Aperol, Campari, Fernet Branca, Vecchia Romagna, and Amaro Nonino behind the bar.
-There's no detail Italian Canadian owner Andreas Vecchio, an Italian bar aficionado with a strong sense of nostalgia for the 1990s, and his partner and cousin Diego Lovino haven't thought of.
+Step inside Caffettiera and you just might be convinced you've entered a caffè in Italy circa 1994.
+Here in this faux-wood-paneled space with its stand-up espresso bar, beige and blue banquettes, and formica tabletops, you'll drink flavorful coffee made from arabica coffee beans roasted in Rome by Fantini and brewed from Vittorio Arduini Lever machines or classic aluminum Bialettis.
+At the bar, you'll choose from an assortment of panini and Italian dolci, such as brioches, crostate (jam tarts with a lattice pastry top), and bomboloni (ball-shaped doughnuts filled with jam or Nutella).
+And, since Caffettiera is an authentic Italian bar, not just a café, you'll see bottles of Aperol, Campari, Fernet Branca, and Amaro Nonino behind the bar.
+There's no detail Italian-Canadian owner Andreas Vecchio and his partner and cousin Diego Lovino haven't thought of.
 Imported Italian chocolates and bonboni?
 Check.
 Italian chips and snacks for aperitivi?
 Check.
 Cheap-quality Fantini paper napkins (they also have higher-quality napkins) in Fantini dispensers?
 Check.
 Just like in Italy.

 Le Taj

-Refined Le Taj carries a piece of Montréal's history with its ornate mud wall originally made for India's pavilion at Expo ’67.
-With northern Indian cuisine in mind, which isn’t as spicy as its southern counterpart, thalis—platters comprising a variety of curries—are ideal for sampling unfamiliar flavors.
-Vegetarians and vegans will feel right at home with the veggie-heavy menu, notably the saag paneer (white cheese with spinach), the tandoori vegetable platter, and the channa masala (chickpeas seasoned in coriander, garam masala, mango powder, onions, and garlic).
-Le Taj is open for lunch only at the Time Out Market, an upscale food court at 705 rue Ste-Catherine Ouest.
+A Montréal institution since 1985, the refined Le Taj carries a piece of Montréal's history with its ornate mud wall originally made for India's pavilion at Expo ’67.
+With its northern Indian cuisine, which isn’t as spicy as its southern counterpart, thali—platters comprising a variety of curries—are ideal for sampling unfamiliar flavors.
+Vegetarians and vegans will feel right at home with the veggie menu, notably the saag paneer (white cheese with spinach), the tandoori vegetable platter, and the channa masala (chickpeas seasoned in coriander, garam masala, mango powder, onions, and garlic).
+Le Taj is also open at the Time Out Market, an upscale food court at 705 rue Ste-Catherine Ouest.

 2077 rue Stanley, H3A 1R7, Canada